wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'ruined tower',
   ];
 gen_data['darkgatecomplication'] = [
-    'the sound of brutal swordfighting coming from it', 'the irresistible unnatural terror it provokes',
+    'the sound of brutal sword fighting coming from it', 'the irresistible unnatural terror it provokes',
     'the scalding steam rising from it',
     'the fact that it is hidden behind a waterfall',